PixelOS1/What-is-PixelOS/README.md

 This is not a multilib distribution.

-PixelOS is a source-based, systemd-based, linux-based, and currently NVIDIA-based.
+PixelOS is a source-based, systemd-based, linux-based.

 PixelOS currently features support for the following:
 - Custom PixelOS Linux Kernel 5.16.18
-- NVIDIA 510 Driver dkms
+- NVIDIA 510 Driver dkms.
+AMD support to follow shortly
 - Lightly Skinned XFCE4 Windows Manager
 - Wine with Proton Patches
 - Vulkan DX12 Support